Da Vinci - Documentation Templates and Rules

 • DTR might be invoked directly by a clinician to validate documentation regarding an item or service that meets a responsible payer’s requirements.

 • Information gathered by DTR will normally be used for submission via PAS to support a prior authorization request.
-However, the Questionnaire Response and its associated references may be exchanged, using other methods, with a performing provider, payer, or other entity to supply medical necessity documentation.
+However, the Questionnaire Response and its associated references may be exchanged using other methods with a performing provider, payer, or other entity to supply documentation of medical necessity.

 • PAS can be used for prior authorization submissions even if the requirement is not identified by CRD and the supporting documentation is exchanged via another method.

-The greatest benefit to clinical workflow and reduction of manual intervention is achieved by implementing all three IGs at the same time.
-However, implementers can choose to roll out these three implementation guides in whatever order or combination best meets their business objectives.
+The greatest benefit to clinical workflow and reduction of manual intervention is achieved by implementing all four IGs at the same time.
+However, implementers can choose to roll out these implementation guides in whatever order or combination best meets their business objectives.
+(Note that regulations may set expectations for when certain implementation guides must be used.)

 CRD and DTR Workflow